-What your consumers see on the homepage, needs to reflect your social media ads and vice versa.
+What your consumers see on the homepage, needs to reflect your social media advertising and vice versa.
 How your customer is serviced in-store should be reflected by associates on social media or those who man your customer service phone line.

 A brand that appears different from one space to the next loses traction and engagement.
 Your brand must be instantly recognisable, creating a chain of events that encourage the consumer to remember you later.

 - Consistency, consistency, consistency.
 It sounds simple but colours, fonts and messaging need to stay wholly the same whether you’re using a billboard or a social media platform.
 The customer should enjoy the same experience no matter how they’re interacting with the brand.

 - Mobile friendly.
 No one wants to be met with a cut off image or a squished text box.
 It makes the brand look sloppy and with most people consuming content on mobile, it’s the first thing you should be considering when adapting your marketing.

 - Adapt for social media.
 If you’re creating video for your advertising campaign this must be adapted when being shared on social.
 According to Hubspot, Instagram users will watch videos 30 seconds long.
 While, videos that are 26 seconds receive the most comments.
 You can post 45-second videos on Twitter, while Facebook and YouTube viewers will consume one to two-minute videos happily.